The 2019 grant cycle is now closed. You are still welcome to bring art to Burning Man; registration opens in late February.

 Note that there is not a power grid available for honoraria artists to use; you must supply your own power source.

 - Q. When and how will I receive money?

-A. This will also vary from project to project.
-A separate schedule of payment is developed for each artist.
+A. This will vary from project to project; a separate payment schedule is developed for each artist.
 You will be asked to sign a contract prior to receiving any funding.
 In general artists receive a first payment of 55% of the total award within 2 weeks of signing the contract, and a second payment of 30% of the award 30 days after the first payment.
-We withhold a performance deposit from your grant until after the event to ensure that you comply with Leave No Trace and to serve as a credit account to cover the cost of any resources you may purchase on playa (such as water or fuel.
+We withhold a performance deposit (typically 15%) from your grant until after the event to ensure that you comply with Leave No Trace and to serve as a credit account to cover the cost of any resources you may purchase on playa such as water or fuel.
 Note that the funds you receive for your honorarium are taxable and require a 1099 tax form that we will provide to you.

 - Q. Who is responsible for keeping my installation safe?

 A. Burning Man believes strongly in radical self-reliance; it’s one of our Ten Principles.
 Ensuring your artwork does not physically harm anyone is a key responsibility of the artist.
 Rangers are on playa to help participants, not guard art, so it’s important that the artist creates safeguards for maintaining their art.